-First off, before we start planning the details of the backpacking Koh Phi Phi trip, you’ll need to figure out how many days you should spend in Koh Phi Phi.
+First off, before we start planning the details of the backpacking Koh Phi Phi trip, you’ll need to figure out how many days you should spend in Koh Phi Phi out of your entire Thailand itinerary.
 The island is relatively small, though there are so many things to do you may just find yourself here longer than expected.

 I think this time length of 3 days is the perfect amount of time to spend in Koh Phi Phi.
 No matter what type of traveler you are this will give you time for a couple of hung-over mornings with afternoon exploration.
 Chuck in a day trip to some incredible spots and a night or two partying with the best and you would’ve experienced Koh Phi Phi to the full.